w3c/i18n-tests/README.md

 You can then take a snapshot of the settings and add that as a URL to a wiki page in this repo as part of a test script.
 There are test scripts for each of the sections in the Language Enablement Index.
 Having created a test, it is very quick and simple to point back to it from the test script and report findings.

+For more information, see [Working with interactive tests](https://www.w3.org/International/i18n-drafts/pages/interactive_tests).

 Tests in a test script could be converted to standard tests at some point if resources become available to do the work.

 ## Standard tests